jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/top-10-offensive-security-events/index.md

 pentesting,
 exploit writing,
-and static and dynamic analysis are among the many topics discussed and learned hands-on at the conference.
+and static and dynamic analysis are among the many topics discussed and learned hands-on at this hacker conference.
 Ekoparty also hosts intensive training courses in the two to four days leading up to the main events.
 And in case you were wondering: